FernandoM52/MyWallet-back/README.md

 ## About this Project

-My Wallet is a web application to help individuals efficiently manage their finances.
+My Wallet is a API web to help individuals efficiently manage their finances.
 With this app, users can effortlessly gain insights into their spending habits, track their income and expenses, and maintain a real-time balance overview.
 Whether you're looking to gain a better understanding of your financial choices or simply stay on top of your financial health, My Wallet provides the tools and insights you need.

 Implemented features:
 - Sign Up